OUR STORY, HISTORY & CULTURE

 To find out who we are

-The OIF invites you to join us in making a difference by being a part of any or all of the above projects because with beautiful minds we can realize our dreams.
+The Queen Grace foundation invites you to join us in making a difference by being a part of any or all of the above projects because with beautiful minds we can realize our dreams.